Barclays vs Wells Fargo

 Barclays yields $385 more than Wells Fargo on a $10,000 balance after one year.
 Barclays pays $390 (with an effective APY of 3.9%), while Wells Fargo pays $5 (with an effective APY of 0.05%) - an APY advantage for Barclays.

-In addition, Barclays also offers 3.70% APY for the Online Savings account.
+In addition, Barclays also offers 3.70% APY for the Online Savings account, while Wells Fargo offers 0.01% APY for the Way2Save Savings account.

 Barclays